department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/inclusive-design-interviews/inclusive-design-interviews-research-plan.md

 1. **Primary criteria / Must have**

-We are looking for caregivers of disabled Veterans who: use va.gov frequently are ‘power users’ - i.e. the Veteran they are a caregiver of uses VA healthcare, they file claims on behalf of a Veteran, have a home loan or use GI Bill etc.
+We are looking for caregivers of disabled Veterans who:
+- use va.gov frequently
+- are ‘power users’ - i.e. the Veteran they provide care to use VA healthcare, they file claims on behalf of a Veteran, have a home loan or use GI Bill etc.

 By disability we refer to Veterans who have experiences with any of the following: